 Kent Monkman is a Canadian artist of Cree ancestry who works with a variety of media, including painting, film/video, performance, and installation.
 His work is known for its provocative reinterpretations of Romantic North American landscapes, and it explores themes of colonization, sexuality, loss and resilience—the complexities of historic and contemporary Indigenous experience.

 This exhibition was originally scheduled for May 8 – October 12, 2020.
-In response to the COVID-19 coronavirus outbreak, this exhibition is being postponed, with a new opening date to be announced.
+In response to the COVID-19 coronavirus outbreak, this exhibition has been postponed, and will reopen on August 6, 2020.